Dario Salas Sommer: Biography

 Sommer was born in Santiago, on March 4, 1935.
 He is the grandson of the distinguished Chilean educator Darío Salas Díaz.
 In 1970, he founded the Institute for Hermetic Philosophy headquartered in Santiago, Chile, and represented in Argentina, Spain, the United States and Russia.
-Sommer has given more than 3,000 lectures, delivered speeches at notable conferences, and been interviewed on TV and in magazines around the world.
+Sommer gave more than 3,000 lectures and was interviewed on TV and in magazines around the world.

 Philosophy

 Sommer has been committed to the progress of humanity and to the internal development of the human being for more than four decades.
 He has discovered a scientifically-based morality called "moral physics," which is based on a series of maxims, in which the underlying assumption is that morals are laws of nature.

 The existence of objective morality has been debated since the times of Aristotle and Plato.
 Sommer puts forth the concept that ‘moral laws’ exist for both individuals and nations.
 Who follows the moral rules will prosper and who violates them will be punished.
 In his book ‘Moral of the 21st Century’ he proves that acting in accordance with the principles of morality is not only fair, but also beneficial.
 This book, originally written in Spanish, has already been translated into English, Arabic, German, Russian and Chinese.

 ‘Personally, I have had the privilege to scientifically prove how certain moral aberrations immediately create a decline in vital energy, which I explain and support in my book’, stated Dario Salas Sommer.
 This ideas reflecting ‘moral universalism’ can be found among other contemporary philosophers, among them Noam Chomsky and Jurgen Habermas.
 Dario Salas Sommer, however, gives a deeper view on human morality in connection with person, nature and consciousness.
 In his books the practical methods of personal development are given, which is why Sommer's approach has been called by the author ‘operative philosophy’, or ‘practical philosophy’.
 Through daily actions, one can harmoniously unify spirituality, love, money, happiness and wisdom as a result.